codrAlxx/invoice-webapp/readme.md

 To Test emails in a local development environment i have utilized mailhog.
 To see all the mails go to port 8025 on localhost.

 ### NGINX REVERSE PROXY
+We have the express backend Running on port 1997 and frontend running on port 3000.
+For Development as well as production we want the backend and frontend to communicate on a single port.
+Our Nginx Reverse Proxy runs on port 80 and servers our website on port 8080.
+Now when a browser make a request it is not directly sent to the application rather sent to the Nginx server and it forwards the request to the application.
+This is also basically the same that will run on the servers.

+Locally, all that we need is essentially the following `nginx.conf ` to serve the static assets from our front end project directory and proxy /api/v1/ requests over to the Node.js apps

 ### DOCKER